EBI-predocs/research-software/README.md

 - [Nextflow](https://www.nextflow.io): backend in Java but simple instructions and nicely integrated with Singularity containers.

-#### Containers
+#### Software Containers

 A container is a standard unit of software that packages up code and all its dependencies so the application runs in any computing environment.
-Some popular software containers include Docker and Singularity.
+The two most popular software container tools are [Docker](https://docs.docker.com/) and [Singularity](https://www.sylabs.io/docs/).

-Michael Hall is the expert and has provided a useful guide on [how to use biocontainers](docs/using_biocontainers.pdf).
+[Michael Hall](https://github.com/mbhall88) has provided a useful guide on [how to use biocontainers](docs/using_biocontainers.pdf) and co-ran the [Introduction to Singularity course](https://git.embl.de/grp-bio-it/singularity-training-2019) as part of the [BioIT project in Heidelberg](https://bio-it.embl.de), where you can find other courses and learning materials.

 Setting up the Prefix environment